Hopes, Dreams, and the DMV

 The conversation stuck with me.
 Maybe because Kenzie was at the DMV changing the sex on her license so that her ID represented the strong, proud woman she was today.
 Maybe because she was just kind of awesome and had so many passions and interesting stories about her past.
 I don’t know, I just felt like I owed her more.

-Looking back what I wanted to tell Kenzie was that I enjoyed writing funny posts on Facebook.
+Looking back what I wanted to tell Kenzie was that as much I enjoyed my career, I also loved writing funny posts on Facebook.
 But that’s not really a thing.
-So, if you’re reading this, Kenzie (probably pretty likely because we are best friends now and she’s the Godmother to my children; my style is a mix of hyperbole and straight up lies, that was clear right?), I like to write.
+So, if you’re reading this, Kenzie, I like to write.

 With a leap of faith and little regard for my fragile ego,